 - Personal information privacy: There are laws that protect employee information privacy, which can be conflicting with some reopening criteria.
 As businesses beg to reopen, employers are testing their staff and carrying out health screening, but this can lead to health privacy liability which organizations must be aware of.

-A PATH FORWARD
+MANUFACTURING: A PATH FORWARD

 There are lots of guidelines and regulations as regards reopening, and without adequate evaluations and planning, most companies might not be able to adapt.
 Some essential product manufacturers did not completely shut down, but the landscape has changed with new reopening criteria, which means those organizations must restrategize.
 Organizations that do not have a phase by phase reopening plan must do so and deploy technology solutions to streamline operations and reduce physical interactions between staff.
-SAP Business One can help manufacturing firms streamline operations, centralize information, provide visibility, manage inventory, production, and so much more.
+SAP Business One can help manufacturers streamline operations, centralize information, provide visibility, manage inventory, production, and so much more.
 Furthermore, any assigned personal can monitor production from any location without depending on other team members.
 By automating processes, the organization can improve the existing system and easily adapt to the present reopening guidelines.

-READ MORE MANUFACTURING CASE STUDIES: https://softengine.com/clients/
+READ MORE ERP FOR MANUFACTURING CASE STUDIES: https://softengine.com/clients/